This eggplant caponata recipe is the queen of Sicilian dishes, encapsulating the richness, history and aromas of Sicilian culture.

 - Cook the eggplant:

-FRIED IN OIL: Fry eggplant in olive oil or peanut seed oil at 370°F. When golden brown, drain on paper towels.
+- FRIED IN OIL: Fry eggplant in olive oil or peanut seed oil at 370°F. When golden brown, drain on paper towel.

 - When the eggplants are ready, set aside.